kew222/Self-Targeting-Spacer-Searcher/README.md

 8. Any mutations between the target and the guide RNA are determined as well as the upstream/downstream neighboring sequences
 9. Last, the targeted contig is checked for prophages with PHASTER to determine if the STS is in a prophage

+(Optional) 10.
+Use Spacer_data_compiler.py to combine all the STSS output files into one file.
+(Optional) 11.
+Use anti-CRISPR_annotate.py to add an additional column to the STSS output files to search for known anti-CRISPR proteins in the target contig.
+The help file is fairly self-explanatory.

 ### Usage